Change the address on your driver’s license (DL) or identification card (ID), or on your vehicle/vessel.

 No. California residency is required for you to maintain a California CDL.
 If you have established residency outside of California, you must transfer your CDL to your current state of residency.

-During the online COA process you will have the option to register to vote and provide voter preferences that DMV will electronically forward to the Secretary of State (SOS) (if you are eligible).
+During the online Change of Address process you will have the option to register to vote and provide voter preferences that DMV will electronically forward to the Secretary of State (SOS) (if you are eligible).
 If you are currently a registered voter, you may ask DMV to notify the SOS of your new address.
 If you opt not to have DMV forward your information, it is your responsibility to notify the SOS of your address change.